About the course

 Read our graduate profiles to see some of the organisations our students now work for.
-In 2014, 87% of all of our Masters leavers were in work or further study within six months of graduating.
+In 2015, 78% of our postgraduate taught students were in work or further study (DLHE).

 We support you to obtain your dream job by providing advice on work experience, internships, placements, and voluntary opportunities.
 Our dedicated employability team works closely with the University’s Employability and Careers Centre.

 Postgraduate study is the chance to take your education to the next level.
 The combination of compulsory and optional modules means our courses help you develop extensive knowledge in your chosen discipline, whilst providing plenty of freedom to pursue your own interests.
 Our research-led teaching is continually evolving to address the latest challenges and breakthroughs in the field, therefore to ensure your course is as relevant and up-to-date as possible your core module structure may be subject to change.

 For many of our courses you’ll have a wide range of optional modules to choose from – those listed in this example structure are, in many instances, just a selection of those available.
 Our Programme Specification gives more detail about the structure available to our current postgraduate students, including details of all optional modules.

 Develop your understanding of research methods and carry out independent research into organisations in a coherent and structured manner.
 You explore the key methods and theories needed to identify opportunities for research into organisations a range of both qualitative and quantitative techniques for data collection and analysis and a case study approach to research presentation and analysis.